The Stranger (2014 film)

-The Stranger is a 2014 Chilean horror-thriller film directed by Guillermo Amoedo and starring Cristobal Tapia Montt, Ariel Levy, Lorenza Izzo and Nicolás Durán.
+The Stranger is a 2014 Chilean horror-thriller film directed by Guillermo Amoedo and starring Cristóbal Tapia Montt, Ariel Levy, Lorenza Izzo and Nicolás Durán.
 It is the third film from Sobras International Pictures project Chilewood.
 Montt plays a drifter who enters a small town, seeking information about his estranged wife.

 Plot

-Martin, a drifter, arrives in a small town and asks about a woman named Ana.
-Peter, a teenager, directs him to a cemetery.
-As Martin mourns her death and recalls his past with her, three thugs harass him.
-When their leader, Caleb, threatens to kill Martin, Martin dares them to do so.
-Peter interrupts them as they savagely beat Martin, then flees when Caleb stabs Martin.
-Having been flagged down by Peter, Lieutenant De Luca arrives and confronts Caleb, who claims self-defense.
-De Luca, revealed to be Caleb's father, calls him a liar and orders him to help cover up the crime; neither realize that Peter is watching.
-They leave Martin for dead in a ditch after De Luca is called away, and Peter brings him home when he notices life signs.
+Martin, a drifter, arrives in a small town in search of a woman named Ana.
+Peter, a teenager, directs him to a cemetery where Ana is buried.
+As Martin mourns her death and remembers their past, he is confronted by three thugs led by Caleb, who threaten to kill him.
+Martin challenges them to do so, but Peter interrupts and tries to stop the attack.
+However, Caleb stabs Martin and they leave him for dead in a ditch.
+Peter flags down Lieutenant De Luca, who is revealed to be Caleb's father, and they confront Caleb.
+Caleb claims self-defense, but De Luca calls him a liar and orders him to cover up the crime.
+Unbeknownst to them, Peter witnesses everything.
+After De Luca leaves, Peter finds Martin still alive and brings him home.

-Peter's mother, Monica, does not want to get involved, but Peter convinces her to perform first aid, which Martin refuses, saying that his blood is contagious.
-After questioning them further about what happened to Ana and learning she committed suicide after giving birth, Martin disappears.
-When De Luca returns to bury the body and finds it missing, he immediately suspects Peter.
-He sends Caleb to take care of the situation.
-Peter promises not to tell anyone, but Caleb beats him when he insists he does not know Martin's whereabouts.
-Before they can kill Peter, Martin kills Caleb's friends and sets Caleb on fire.
-De Luca interrogates Peter, who admits he moved Martin's body, but De Luca initially does not believe Martin could have survive his injuries.
-Nonetheless, he identifies Martin as his son's attacker, and the police begin a manhunt.
+Peter convinces his reluctant mother, Monica, to help Martin, but he refuses first aid, claiming his blood is contagious.
+Martin questions them further about Ana and learns that she committed suicide after giving birth.
+Martin disappears, and when De Luca returns to bury Martin's body, he finds it missing and suspects Peter.
+He sends Caleb to deal with the situation, but Caleb beats Peter when he insists he doesn't know Martin's whereabouts.
+Martin returns and kills Caleb's friends, then sets Caleb on fire.
+De Luca interrogates Peter, who admits to moving Martin's body, but De Luca initially doesn't believe Martin could have survived his injuries.
+Nonetheless, he identifies Martin as his son's attacker, and a manhunt begins.